 So what is an eDHR and specifically, what does the “e” stand for?

-The “e” in eDHR stands for electronic, which enables it to do everything that a DHR could do with a whole bunch of advanced capabilities.
+The “e” in eDHR stands for electronic, which enables it to do everything that a DHR could do, plus a bunch more advanced capabilities.
 As a medical device is being assembled, our work instruction software is digitally capturing the device history records of every product.
 This is done autonomously or through operator input.

 The modern eDHR is a paperless electronic record that enables manufacturers to track each of these factors in real-time.
 After the production of a medical device, the data and information are easily retrievable.